-Cuban-born trumpeter and composer Lazaro Numa will showcase the story of Cuban music in the Adelaide Fringe premiere of his show Mi Cuba.
-With a seven-piece band, stage dancers, and an audience dancefloor, he is bringing Cha Cha, Mumbo, Bolero and the traditional rhythms of his homeland to Australia.
+Cuban-born trumpeter and composer Lazaro Numa will showcase the story of Cuban music in the return season of his popular show Mi Cuba.
+With a six-piece band, stage dancers, and an audience dancefloor, he is bringing Cha Cha, Mambo, and the traditional rhythms of his homeland to Australia.

 The café is bustling and Numa makes his way to the table.
 He has a warm personality, a vision for the future of his music, and a genuine appreciation for fellow performers.
 It’s no wonder he has had opportunities to tour and record with renowned ensembles and artists including the Afro Cuban All-Stars, Grammy-nominated Elio Villafranca, and Guajiro Mirabal, a member of the original Buena Vista Social Club.